 FLP is strictly voluntary.
-Landowners with an interest in protecting and conserving their natural forest land may make application to the FLP Coordinator by August 15, 2020 to have their property considered for nomination for federal fiscal year 2022 (begins Oct.
-2020).
-The application helps determine the extent of threat to the forestland for land use change and establishes a rating procedure to ensure that only the most environmentally important forests are considered.
-Applications will be reviewed and ranked by MFC and then submitted to the USFS for consideration.
+Landowners with an interest in protecting and conserving their natural forest land may make application to the FLP Coordinator by August 15, 2021 to have their property considered for nomination for federal fiscal year 2023 (begins Oct.
+2022).
+Applications will be reviewed and ranked by MFC.
+If chosen for nomination, MFC will submit a proposal to the Forest Service for consideration.
 All tracts must fall within a defined FLA.
-Tracts that meet the national and state guidelines have the best chance of being nominated and funded.
+Tracts that support the national and state criteria have the best chance of being nominated and funded.

-What are the national and Mississippi guidelines for FLP?
+What are the national and Mississippi criteria for FLP?

-National - Tracts shall have significant environmental values or shall be threatened by present or future conversion to non-forest use.
+National Criteria - Tracts shall have significant environmental values or shall be threatened by present or future conversion to non-forest use.
 National priority will be given to land that can be effectively protected and managed AND that has important scenic or recreational values, riparian areas, fish and wildlife values, or other ecological values.
-There are four national criteria that will be used to score and rank projects:
+Four national criteria are used to score and rank projects:

-Importance - What are the environmental, social and economic benefits gained from protecting the tract? (threatened and endangered species habitat, water supply/watershed protection, forestry, tourism/public access, scenic, fish and wildlife habitat, historic/cultural).
+Importance - What are the environmental, social and economic benefits gained from protecting the tract?
+Examples: threatened and endangered species habitat, water supply/watershed protection, forestry, tourism/public access, scenic, fish and wildlife habitat, historic/cultural).

-Threatened -- What are threats to conversion (adjacent land use changes, ability to develop, sale pending, aging landowners, uncertain future use of property by heirs)?
+Threatened - What are threats to conversion (adjacent land use changes, ability to develop, sale pending, aging landowners, uncertain future use of property by heirs)?

 Strategic - Does the property fit in a larger conservation plan, strategy or initiative by a government agency or organization?
-Is it strategically linked to enhance already protected lands (FLP, USDA, NOAA, USFS, USFWS, MDWFP, MDMR or non-government lands such as conservation easements)?
+Is it strategically linked to enhance already protected lands (FLP, USDA, NOAA, USFS, USFWS, MDWFP, MDMR, DoD, parks or non-government lands such as conservation easements)?